Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Introduction

-The main purpose of this paper is to pedagogically introduce the active area of quantum Brownian motion.
-We shall primarily follow the route due to Ford {\it et al.}, i.e., the approach involving the quantum Langevin equation describing the reduced dynamics of the system that is in contact with a heat bath.
-We shall particularly stress on stationary state and thermodynamic aspects of the dynamics~\cite{quantumreg,FordQT,hanggi,PRE79,sdg2}.
-Although it may come as a surprise that thermodynamics can be consistently formulated for a single Brownian particle, which is far from the thermodynamic limit that one invokes in traditional thermodynamical studies, it turns out that not only does a thermal description follow naturally from the framework of classical and quantum Brownian motion, it is also consistent with all the laws of thermodynamics, including the third law~\cite{FordQT,15,20}.
-We will contrast the expressions of average energy between classical and quantum Brownian motion, which will lead us to the recently-proposed quantum counterpart of energy equipartition theorem~\cite{jarzy1,jarzy2,jarzy3,jarzy4,jarzy5,jarzy6,kaur,kaur2,kaur1,ghoshelec,kaur3}.
-As a condensed matter physics application of the framework of quantum Brownian motion, we shall discuss dissipative diamagnetism~\cite{kaur3,sdg1} and emphasize on the role of confining potentials.
-Although our approach shall primarily deal with the equation-of-motion method, which involves computing correlation functions (see Refs.~\cite{ford,singh}), we shall also describe briefly an alternate approach to studying thermodynamics, based on the concept of the partition function.
+The main purpose of this paper is to briefly and quickly introduce some aspects of the active area of quantum Brownian motion, via the simple example of a system comprising a quantum harmonic oscillator that is coupled to a heat bath composed of an infinite number of independent quantum harmonic oscillators.
+We shall follow the route due to Ford {\it et al.}, i.e., the approach involving the quantum Langevin equation describing the reduced dynamics of the system that is in contact with a heat bath, particularly stressing upon the stationary state and the thermodynamic aspects~\cite{quantumreg,fordphysicae2005,ocon1,15,FordQT,hanggi,PRE79,specificheatingold,sdg2,18,20}.
+Although it may come as a surprise that thermodynamics can be consistently formulated for a single particle, which is far from the thermodynamic limit that one invokes in traditional thermodynamic studies, it turns out that not only does a thermal description follow naturally from the framework of classical and quantum Brownian motion, it is also consistent with all the laws of thermodynamics, including the third law~(see, for example, Refs. \cite{fordphysicae2005,ocon1,15,20}).
+We will contrast the expressions of average energy between classical and quantum Brownian oscillators, which will lead us to the recently-proposed quantum counterpart of energy equipartition theorem~\cite{jarzy1,jarzy2,jarzy3,jarzy4,jarzy5,jarzy6,kaur,kaur2,kaur1,ghoshelec,kaur3}.
+As an application of the framework relevant to condensed-matter physics, we shall discuss dissipative diamagnetism~\cite{kaur3,sdg1} and emphasize on the role of confining potentials.
+Following this, we will discuss a situation where the system (the oscillator) and the bath are connected via momentum-dependent couplings \cite{Leg,Andiss,Andiss0,Andiss1}; the specific case of a gauge-invariant model of a three-dimensional oscillator coupled to a heat bath via momentum variables in the presence of a vector potential is carefully analyzed \cite{momentum,momentum1}.
+Finally, we discuss the timely topic of fluctuation theorems \cite{GaCoFT,JaFT,JKFT,iso1,iso2,iso3,GSA_SDG_PRE,GSA_SDG,meas1,meas2,meas3,meas4}, focusing on work fluctuations in the context of dissipative quantum oscillators, for such relations are intimately related to the second law of thermodynamics.
+As it turns out, for simple situations such as the Brownian motion as described by a linear Langevin equation which has a built-in noise term, the fluctuation theorem takes the simple form of the Gallavotti-Cohen kind~\cite{GaCoFT,JKFT,GSA_SDG_PRE}.
+We analyze this for the case of the dissipative quantum cyclotron motion of a free particle and also its classical counterpart \cite{GSA_SDG_PRE}.